 Shared tag name database:

 Have you ever had to write custom ladder logic to get a section of code to only execute periodically and not every scan?
-Or what about ladder code that only needs to run on the first scan?
+Or code that only needs to run on the first scan?
+What about code that runs multiple times per scan?

 With the Productivity Suite Task Manager you simply break up your ladder logic into separate tasks and then drag them into the appropriate categories.
-In the diagram below the task (or ladder logic routine) Setup and Initialization has been placed in the "Run First Scan Only" category, and will only execute once at start-up.
+In the screen shot to the left, the task (or ladder logic routine) "Initialize" has been placed in the "Run First Scan Only" category, and will only execute once at start-up.

 Give it a try - we think you'll agree - the Task Manager offers true productivity enhancement.